Our Breeding Philosophies

 While it is true that a GOOD horse is never a bad color, most horses have flaws, baggage, or both (they are not "good horses" right out of the box) and humans have preferences of varying kinds ... including color.
 We definitely do not discourage others from pursuing their own personal color preferences — if they have them — any more than we'd discourage people from enjoying their preferred gender of horse, or horse breed, or riding style.
 Life is too short to settle; everyone draws their own personal "settle" line in a different place.
 If someone's preferred Fjord color (including brown dun!) spreads an involuntary rip-roaring grin across their face every time they go out to see their horse friend, that's a truly wonderful thing!
 Conversely, pining for a different color horse doesn't best serve the present horse's emotional well-being, and just as with a temperament mismatch, that's best recognized-and-rectified as early as possible (when it can't be averted outright).
 Our customers can be honest with us about any color preferences they might have and we will respect those preferences.

-Our own choice to have a couple of red mares is primarily good fortune.
-It is also an acknowledgement that because we really get a lot of joy from having some red duns it is good for the gene pool if we — people who care a LOT about the quality of red dun Fjords — take on the responsibility to breed our own red dun mares to the overall best-match stallions we can find (no matter what those stallions' colors and regardless of the potential resulting foal color or color genome) with the goal of improving quality of offspring (who will automatically carry red even if they do not express it themselves).
+Our own choice to have three red dun mares is primarily the result of good fortune.
+We really get a lot of joy from having some red duns and also care a LOT about quality in red dun Fjords, and so we take seriously the responsibility to breed our own red dun mares to the overall best-match stallions we can find.
+That means our breeding selections are made without first filtering for stallion color and regardless of the potential resulting foal color or color genome, but rather with the priority of improving quality in our red dun mares' offspring (who will carry red even if they do not express it themselves).

 This means we do incur and accept a higher level of responsibility in our pre-breeding research and eventual breeding choices.
 We pay close attention to the physical flaws that are historically found in red dun Fjords, and we do our best to choose stallions that neither express those flaws nor have them in their immediate ancestry or progeny.
 Although we are solidly versed in Fjord color genetics and are aware of the potential color genome of any unborn foals, we do not breed with the goal of producing any particular color(s) for sale; the majority of our foals have been (and no doubt will continue to be) the most common Fjord color — brown dun.